joepdooper/ivy/README.md

 #### Changing email and password

-Open the `.env` file and update it with your email credentials.
+Open the `.env` file and update it with your mailbox credentials.
 If you've modified the `.env` file, follow these steps:

 1. Upon login, on the profile page, modify and submit your email address to initiate the email change process
 2. After successfully changing your email address, go to `yourserver.com/admin/logout` to log out (logout icon)